Where to find us

 There is a cycle hire docking station in Snowsfields not far from the Cancer Centre.
 To see where the docking station is use the interactive map and search for London Bridge and choose Snowsfields, London Bridge.
 It will tell you the number of bicycles available and the number of free spaces to park your bike.

 Cars and parking

-The Cancer Centre is located in the Congestion Charging Zone and parking is very limited.
+The Cancer Centre is located in the Congestion Charging zone and the Ultra Low Emission Zone (ULEZ).
+Parking is very limited at the Cancer Centre.
 Please use public transport whenever possible.